Small, Brown, Hardshell Bugs!

 If the brown/black beetle has a tan stripe across the back it is probably the larder beetle, another one of the dermestid beetles.

-This very large and diverse group of beetles are specialist scavengers on dead plant and animal products.
+These beetles belong to a very large and diverse group of specialist scavengers that feed on dead plant and animal products.
 They evolved as nature's master "recyclers" that help breakdown and decompose dead plant and animal tissue.
-If you think about it from the beetle's point of view a piece of wool cloth (or animal carrion) or a dog biscuit (or cache of seeds) is just another dead animal or plant, and something good to eat.
+If you think about it from the beetle's point of view a piece of wool cloth or animal carrion or a dog biscuit or a cache of seeds is just another dead animal or plant, and something good to eat.

 The larvae of these beetles do most of the "recycling" work whereas the adults are simply there to ensure the next generation.
 Depending on species, larvae can survive on a wide range or natural plant and animal matter, from cereal stored in cupboard to the wool rug in the den.
 In more natural situations they would feast on dead plant material or animal carcasses.